vs FishbowlVendor comparison

-LineNow vs Fishbowl Inventory: Modern SMB vs Legacy Manufacturer
+LineNow vs Fishbowl Inventory: Manufacturing Depth vs Living PO Workflow

 Different eras of the same problem.

 Fishbowl Inventory is a long-running on-premise (and now cloud) inventory and manufacturing system targeted at small and mid-market manufacturers, wholesalers, and warehouses.
-LineNow is a closed-loop procurement platform — every step of buying happens in one place, with the system reading supplier replies and updating inventory itself instead of you retyping numbers between tools.
+LineNow is a closed-loop procurement platform built around a living purchase order — every step of buying happens in one place, with the system reading supplier replies and creating reviewable inventory updates instead of asking the buyer to retype numbers between tools.

 Fishbowl is competent on warehouse + manufacturing depth; LineNow is structurally newer on the procurement workflow that surrounds inventory.